amcsi/php-http-proxy/README.md

 Ah, but what good does serving proxified HTML or SOAP WSDL content do if inside them the links to resources won't work anyway?

 Well good news: the script also optionally rewrites headers and attributes in XML/HTML content to make sure everything possible goes through this proxy script.
+Even cookies!

 To enable this, include the `u` option character in the `opts` query parameter.
 For more information, read the [Extra options](#extra-options) section.
-If you are using the "Rewriting style", also include `r` as can be seen in the Rewriting style RewriteRule example.

 Note that this will only work if: